Brampton Bryan: Buildings

 The ruins of Brampton Bryan Castle are on a floodplain south of the River Teme, 50 m north of the church.
 From this site the castle guarded an important route from Ludlow along the Teme Valley to Knighton and on into Central Wales.
 The area has been important since Roman times and the village is a few miles west of Leintwardine - an important Roman site.

 The current buildings include the ruined earthwork and buried remains of the quadrangular castle.
 The medieval layout consisted of four ranges built around a courtyard, with a gatehouse contained within the southern curtain wall, to which a large outer gatehouse was added.
 The whole was constructed on a motte and surrounded by a moat, with the approach to the castle being from the south across a bridge to the gatehouse.

 The north range contained the hall and service bay, both at first floor level, with the kitchen to the east.
 Private accommodation was found in the other ranges, with further chambers above the gate passage of the inner gatehouse and on the first floor of the outer gatehouse.
 The current house was built following the English Civil War and is largely eighteenth century.

 St Barnabas Church was built in 1656, during the period of the Commonwealth.
 It replaces an earlier building that was destroyed during the siege of Brampton Bryan castle in 1643.
 Whilst from the outside the church has a considerable appeal, once entered the effect is unnerving due to its breadth being entirely out of proportion to its length.
 Its nave and chancel are one and covered by a very fine double hammerbeam roof.
-The roof may well have been constructed from the ruins of the castle.
+It was thought that the roof may well have been constructed from the ruins of the castle, but recent research as part of the Heritage Lottery bid has tended to rule that possibility out.
 It contains an early 14th-century monument to Lady Margaret de Brampton, who is shown holding her heart in her hands.
 It is a Grade I listed building.
 For more details see the Wigmore Abbey site.
 Robert Harley, 1st Earl of Oxford and Earl Mortimer, statesman of the late Stuart and early Georgian periods, is buried in the churchyard.
 The church is on Historic England's list of buildings at risk.

 Other buildings within the village include a number of fine Georgian houses and some earlier timber-framed buildings situated around the small triangular green.
 Parson's Pole Bridge is situated in the civil parish and takes the lane from Brampton Bryan to the hamlets of Buckton and Coxall across the River Teme.